 Look to Hire Top Salespeople When the Market is Slow to Win Market Share

 Many companies make the mistake of waiting for a down market to rebound before they seek out top salespeople.
+Market slow downs are going to happen from time to time.
 If you wait for the right moment, you may be too late.
 Here are five reasons you should recruit and hire top-performing salespeople in a down market.

 1. During a Crisis, Firms Survive Best When They Focus on Growth